SaraJLeen/XX--STARLiGHT--twopointzero/README.md

 This is not my theme.
 This is not my work.
 Only the edits are my work, for personal use only.<br>
 If you want to copy anything regarding my personal alterations please do so freely as you like.<br>
 This repository pretty much exists entirely so that I can keep versioning for my own use.<br>
+Music select should be set to wheel to enjoy the vast majority of my changes.<br>
 -Sara<br>
 <br>
 <h1 align="center">